 - Frequent animal sightings (sloths, monkeys, toucans, macaws, iguanas, etc)

-- Great community (dining, entertainment, and meet up groups to enjoy both)
+- Great community (dining, entertainment, and welcoming locals and expats)

 What will my rental competition look like?